 On December 24, 2012, the Office of Administrative Law approved TrustLine regulations submitted by the California Department of Education.
 These regulations become effective January 23, 2013.

-The new regulations require that in order to receive a subsidy from a Child Development Division (CDD) contractor, a license-exempt child care provider who is not the grandparent, aunt, or uncle of the child must be TrustLine registered.
+The new regulations require that in order to receive a subsidy from an Early Education and Support Division (EESD) contractor, a license-exempt child care provider who is not the grandparent, aunt, or uncle of the child must be TrustLine registered.
 Providers who are required to be TrustLine registered and who are not, cannot be reimbursed for services.